ABC-CLIO eBook Collection

 Academic journals and magazines focusing on all aspects of the communications field.
 Key subjects covered in the database include advertising and public relations, literature and writing, linguistics, and more.

-Find reviews of products, such as appliances, electronics, home and garden items, kids’ items, and more.
+Find reviews of products, such as appliances, electronics, home and garden items, kids’ items, and more. ** Please use Google Chrome or Microsoft Edge when accessing this resource.
 Full-Text Articles

 Coronavirus Research Database by ProQuest